 - a business license

-- dog walker’s or pet sitter’s insurance (They does have a guarantee, but that’s not the same thing as insurance.)
+- dog walker’s or pet sitter’s insurance (They do have a guarantee, but that’s not the same thing as insurance.)

 - to be bonded

 Check with your local area and state to see exactly what’s required.
 Also check with a professional that can give you advice on what’s best for your situation.

 No matter what, it should NOT cost you an arm and a leg to get started, even if you pay for all of the above and go all out by forming an LLC instead of just being a sole proprietor.

 That’s good news, since if you’re trying to make extra money, you don’t want to spend a ton along the way.
 But do protect yourself and do it right.

 If this sounds intimidating, don’t worry.
 It’s actually way easier than you might think to start a small business in the U.S., especially if you just want to be a sole proprietor.

 My experience making money with Rover dog walking

 For me, walking dogs with Rover easily brought in a fairly sizable amount of extra money.
 I made an extra $399.52 in my first month.
 All I did was do one dog walk 3-4 times a week on weekdays.
 That’s it!

 I love dogs (and they love me right back) so that was awesome.